 By leveraging the economic position of home goods and apparel brands and retailers, the historical knowledge of socially conscious investors, and the expertise of NGOs, we approach challenges in the cotton value chain using diplomatic and CSR strategies.

-While child labor in cotton production remains endemic in many countries, nowhere is it more organized than in Uzbekistan, where the Uzbek government forces over one million children to labor in the country’s cotton fields each year.
+While forced labor in cotton production remains endemic in many countries, nowhere is it more organized than in Uzbekistan, where the Uzbek government forces over one million citizens to labor in the country’s cotton fields each year.
 The government shuts down schools and public offices for months at a time, mobilizes the country’s youth, teachers and civil servants, and sends them to the cotton fields every autumn.

-Children are given daily quotas they must fulfill, oftentimes mandated to pick up to 110 pounds of cotton in a given day.
-Some children will be lucky to receive $1.00 per day for picking that amount, and then may be charged for their food and lodging.
+Uzbek citizens are given daily quotas they must fulfill, oftentimes mandated to pick up to 110 pounds of cotton in a given day.
+Some will be lucky to receive $1.00 per day for picking that amount, and then may be charged for their food and lodging.
 The Uzbek government can sell 100 pounds of Uzbek cotton on the open market for approximately $120 dollars.